cysouw/diathesis/text/c02_case.md

  \c.
 Der Kaffee hat gekocht.
  \d.
 Der Kaffee ist gekocht.

 Because this diathesis is unmarked it is difficult to decide whether this should be classified as an anticausative or as a causative.
-Because of the option for a 'Zustandspassiv' I have categorized this alternation here as an anticausative [cf. @scheibl2006: 355].
+Because of the option for a 'Zustandspassiv' I have categorised this alternation here as an anticausative [cf. @scheibl2006: 355].
 A highly similar construction with only a singly intransitive Perfekt auxiliary is discussed below as a causative (see [@sec:case-sein-causative]).

 **Attested Verbs**